Keats/vincentprouillet/content/blog/overview-package-management-python.md

 Poetry uses this file to list the dependencies, keeping everything neatly in place.

-There are two ways to get start with poetry:
+There are two ways to get started with poetry:

-- `poetry new SOME_NAME`: will create a folder named SOME_NAME with some
+- `poetry new SOME_NAME`: will create a folder named SOME_NAME with some basic structure setup for a Python project
 - `poetry init`: an interactive way to setup your project and some dependencies

 The downside of the `poetry init` is that the package search is not that great: searching for `django` will